willhunt914/Engineering_4_Notebook/README.md

 ### Reflection

 I learned that if you want to code a countdown you  put  the desired range within parentheses, separated by a comma, with the final number indicating the step size for counting down or up.
-You also havae to import time, board, digitalio, and sleep to make the code work.
+You also have to import time, board, digitalio, and sleep to make the code work.